 National Treasure Jenny Agutter has worked on cosy British films, Hollywood sci-fis and Marvel behemoths during her 50-year run.
 As she revisits her star-making role in The Railway Children Return, she tells Total Film (opens in new tab) how her career and her sex symbol status were never by design.

 In the front section, Teasers, the Russo brothers spill on their relentless action-thriller The Gray Man, in which Ryan Gosling's black ops badass is pursued by Chris Evans' sadistic contractor.
 Plus, The Sandman, Henry Golding, DC League of Super-Pets, I Came By, Sharon Horgan and much more...

 Out now!(opens in new tab)

-And if you’re a subscriber, you’ll already have the magazine waiting for you on your doormat, with this exclusive subscribers-only cover:(opens in new tab)
+And if you’re a print subscriber (opens in new tab), you’ll already have the magazine (and art cards) waiting for you on your doormat, with this exclusive, subscribers-only cover:(opens in new tab)